wso2-attic/ballerina-integrator/examples/guides/messaging/reliable-delivery/README.md

 # Reliable message delivery

 This guide describes how to use **MessageStore** module to achieve reliable message delivery.
-In asynchronous messaging scenarios we accept the HTTP message and store it in a remote **message broker** for later processing.
+In asynchronous messaging scenarios, we accept the HTTP message and store it in a remote **message broker** for later processing.
 When the message forwarder picks the message from the **message broker** and try to forward it to the intended HTTP service, that service may not be available at that moment, or it may respond with *500 (internal server error)*.
 In that case, the service should retry to deliver the message.
 Only upon successful message delivery, the message will be removed from the queue.
 Otherwise, after several retries, message